akashsethi24/Spark-Kafka-Example/README.md

         Lift Json Version :- 2.6.2

 For Custom Topic Streaming Code is placed under custom Package

+We are using Custom Serilizer and DeSerializer for Custom Case class

+### Work In Progress
+### Implicitly Produce Kafka Topic using DataFrame
+### Implicitly Consume Kafka Topic using Spark Streaming

 Soemthing's wrong then raise an issue. <br>
 Happy Coding.